 - The longest Flying Dragon in the World

 - Stilt walkers versus Sky Runners

-There will also be light displays, cultural performances and, of course, a firewrk display.
+There were light displays, cultural performances and, of course, a firewrk display.

 If you need further inspiration for travelling to Singapore, read Marissa Carruthers’ City Break: Singapore.

 Where is the Chingay Parade?